interlynk-io/sbommv/docs/examples.md

                 --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

-- Above command fetches SBOMs from a `Sigstore` organization only for repositories `cosign`, `rekor`.
-And then uploaded to seperate projects.
-All `cosign`, `rekor` SBOMs will be uploaded to `sigstore/cosign` and `sigstore/reko` respectively.
+- **What this does**:

-**NOTE**:
+  - Fetches SBOMs only from `cosign` and `rekor` repositories in the `sigstore` organization.

-- For each repo new project will be created.
+  - Uploads them as separate projects in Interlynk.
-- Only fetch SBOMs for `cosign` and `rekor` from the GitHub org.
+  - `cosign`, `rekor` SBOMs will be uploaded to `sigstore/cosign` and `sigstore/reko` respectively.

-### Fetch SBOMs using API method from a GitHub Organization by excluding Specific Repos and then upload to interlynk
+#### Fetch SBOMs using API method from a GitHub Organization by excluding Specific Repos and then upload to interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore" \